UniversalDependencies/docs/_tr-overview/tokenization.md

 I was in the car.
 ```
 Note that the `Number` feature on the noun is `Sing`, while the
 predicate agrees with a `Plur` subject.
-If both IG's are combined
+If both IGs are combined
 resulting feature values would be confusing.
 Furthermore, in
 combination with the plural markers, we end up with situations with
 multiple subjects (see below for an example).